 - Books on Wheels home delivery service available – please contact 9285 4300

-- All library items on loan have been extended and are now due back 30 June 2020, items can be renewed online three times.
-No late fines will be issued during the temporary closure period.
-The afterhours return chute at the library is closed.
+- All library items on loan have been extended and are now due for return or renewal, items can be renewed online three times.

 - Online services including memberships available by visiting: Claremont Community Hub and Library

 Other Community Facilities